-We chat to JP Then, Co-founder of Crosstown Doughnuts and Slerp and founding member of new direct to consumer offer, the Collective.
+We chat to JP Then, Co-founder of Crosstown Doughnuts and Slerp and founding member of early-lockdown powerhouse, the Collective.

 Thinking back to the start of the year, what were your plans for Crosstown and Slerp?

 That feels like a different era, it may as well have been four years ago let alone four months!
 The plan for Crosstown was to continue the growth we’ve seen for the past 6 years.
 We wanted to get as many Crosstown donuts into peoples’ mouths and satisfy as many taste buds as possible.
 With Slerp, it’s at a very different stage of its lifecycle.
 We’re moving from startup to scale up.
 The focus was building out the core team and continuing growth but from a different starting point.